 Develop the annual budget and manage expenditures associated with the assigned services

-Must be available to work outside normal business hours, including occasional evenings, weekends, or holidays, within reasonable professional obligation and expectation, to ensure delivery and continuous availability of ITS services
+Be available to provide scheduled support and consultation outside normal business hours, including occasional evenings, holidays, or weekends, within reasonable professional obligation and expectation

 Bachelor's Degree from a college or university accredited by a U.S. Department of Education or internationally recognized accrediting organization

-At least 5 years of professional experience in supporting or delivering IT applications
+At least 5 years of professional experience with software development methodology and process

 At least 2 years of IT supervisory experience